 GLS also has the environmental initiative ThinkGreen, which uses targeted measures to promote environmentally friendly parcel shipping.
 The aim is to use resources as efficiently as possible and to optimize processes, reduce exhaust gases and optimize waste disposal.

 The principle of these climate protection programs is similar for all service providers and usually consists of a mixture of CO²-reducing and CO²-compensating measures.
 The former include, for example, the reduction of electricity consumption in parcel centers or the partial use of electrically powered and hybrid vehicles.
-CO²-compensating measures compensate the number of greenhouse gases caused by shipping with the help of purchased CO² certificates, which finance various climate protection projects (e.g. reforestation projects) all over the world.
+CO²-compensating measures compensate for the number of greenhouse gases caused by shipping with the help of purchased CO² certificates, which finance various climate protection projects (e.g. reforestation projects) all over the world.

 However, the question of how companies can make their sustainability visible can not only be answered with communication and reporting.
 Certificates and quality seals are awarded to businesses that voluntarily comply with specific, binding regulations and can thus improve their reputation both internally and externally.
 In addition, the regulations help to make complex value chains in globalized markets more transparent and thus more responsible.